rexresearch

 propagates and expands through the air.
 One standard 12-kilogram

-LPG gas canister (retail cost: about $25) can produce up to 5,000
+LPG gas canister (retail cost: about $25) can produce up to

-"That's more than enough for hours of continuous operation," said
+"That's more than enough for hours of continuous operation,"

-operations officer, whose command positions included anti-terror
+special operations officer, whose command positions included

 "It's all done in a controlled and safe manner, using the

 cheapest, cleanest fuel available.
-The trick is to cause it not to
+The trick is to cause it not

-who developed the system.
+Agro, who developed the system.

-Fridman, a former Soviet scientist specializing in the physics of
+Fridman, a former Soviet scientist specializing in the physics

-Ecologically Safe Technologies in Novosibirsk, Russia.
+for Ecologically Safe Technologies in Novosibirsk, Russia.
 After

-immigrating to Israel in 1991, he teamed with Bezelel Liberman, an
+immigrating to Israel in 1991, he teamed with Bezelel Liberman,

-detonation technology for commercial and industrial use.
+pulse detonation technology for commercial and industrial use.

-With start-up funding from Israel's Chief Scientist's Office, the
+With start-up funding from Israel's Chief Scientist's Office,

-two established PDT Agro and began producing precursors of the
+the two established PDT Agro and began producing precursors of

-Thunder Generator as an alternative to hazardous chemicals.
+the Thunder Generator as an alternative to hazardous chemicals.

-"Because we can control the power of the shock waves, we found we
+"Because we can control the power of the shock waves, we found

-police and peripheral security missions," Liberman said.
-"It's
+military, police and peripheral security missions," Liberman

-acceptable than other explosive materials."
+politically acceptable than other explosive materials."

 As for range, it all depends on the size of the cannon, Tabak